hfboyce/my-website/content/authors/admin/_index.md

 # link = "https://drive.google.com/file/d/1tO5ChI9rqOTphy6yl7t75eepIEz-KW_h/view?usp=sharing"

 +++
 Growing up in a French immersion atmosphere, I gravitated towards numbers and mathematics due to their versatile and universal application in all languages.
-This led me to complete a Bachelor of Science degree at the University of Western Ontario from the Applied Mathematics department.
-I developed a passion for analytics through work experience which influenced my decision to persue a Master of Data Science.
+This led me to complete a Bachelor of Science degree at the University of Western Ontario from the Applied Mathematics department and subsequently a Master of Data Science from the University of British Columbia.
+I like to explore a multitude of methods to enhance the efficiency of businesses be it in production, marketing or the financial sector.
+I am particularly passionate about visualizing these insights by creating easy to understand graphics and tools.